How to Find Things in DataGrip

-If you are looking for a table or view, Enter will open the data editor (with a DDL tab in case you need the code), while F4 will switch you to the object in the database tree.
+If you are looking for a table or view, Enter will open the data editor (with a DDL tab in case you need the code).
+For functions or procedures, Enter will open the source code.

 To quickly find data inside a table, without writing a statement, call up text search with Ctrl/Cmd+F. It’s especially helpful if you don’t know which exact column contains the data you’re looking for.
 You can see only rows with matches if you prefer.

 Note that this searches only within the current page of the result-set.
-To configure the page size of the result set, go to Settings → Database → Data views → Result page size.
-Enter -1 to avoid paging.
-But remember, that it can affect the performance of the queries.
+To configure the page size of the result set, use the corresponding drop-down list.
+Enter

 When working with a table, enter a filtering condition written in SQL in the corresponding field, as if you were writing it a

 This field can be automatically populated from the context menu.

 In our example, if you select ‘In Project’, it only looks for code in dump files attached to the project.
-But if you choose ‘All scopes,’ it will also look inside source codes and thus locate the procedure in our database.
+But if you choose ‘All places’, it will also look inside source codes and thus locate the procedure in our database.

-Find usages in the context menu of the object (or press Alt+F7) will show you where it is used, be it scripts or source codes of other projects.
+Find usages in the context menu of the object (or press Alt/Opt+F7) will show you where it is used, be it scripts or source codes of other projects.
 In our example, the actor table is found in dump-files, database consoles with different queries and several objects: one rule and three views.